bolomio/salesforce-connector/README.md

 To authorize your requests, you have multiple options:

-1. Pass the access token directly in the options when creating the connector instance.
+1. Pass the access token directly in the options when creating the connector instance. _NB: if the access token is passed a before request hook will be created to set the token in the authentication header._

 ```javascript
 const { makeSalesforceConnector } = require('@bolomio/salesforce-connector')